sinae99/LPIC2-LAB/README.md

 ## Roles and Assets List

-there are 2 separate physical mchines,
+there are 2 separate physical machines,

  `win11` and `mate24`